opf/openproject/docs/development/development-environment/macos/README.md

 > [!TIP]
 > Instead of using the `gssencmode` flag in `config/database.yml`, you can add `export PGGSSENCMODE="disable"` to your
 > Shell profile (`~/.zprofile` by default).
 This will prevent Ruby crashes for *all* of your projects.

->
-> However, some users report Ruby crashes despite having set this flag to disable.
-> If this happens on your machine, try adding `export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=yes` to your Shell profile.
+Some users report Ruby crashes despite having set this flag to disable.
+If this is the case for you as well, try adding `export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=yes` to your Shell profile.

 ### Install other requirements